 A relocation reimbursement occurs after the move is done.
 This is when the employee covers the costs themselves and the employer pays as much as is negotiated back to them after the moving process is over.
 In either method, receipts must be kept.

-It is here that you will get more information, and that the Move Assistant will create the inventory list.
-What is more, is that every employee will get their own Move Assistant to only focus on their particular relocation process.
+It is here that you will get more information, and that the Move Coach will create the inventory list.
+What is more, is that every employee will get their own Move Manager to only focus on their particular relocation process.

 Plus, when the inventory list has been okayed by the employee, we will present this as long as the moving information to our secure bidding platform where professional, verified and experienced moving companies bid on projects.
 The moving quotes are then sent to the employee or employer to decide which mover to work with.
 Furthermore, all the moving quotes are fixed prices.
 It is with Shyft that people have managed to save up to $600 on their move.